Corvette throttle controller - Solve Throttle Delay

 No, throttle controllers are not bad for your car or truck.

-They do not directly connect with any programming modules and only manage electrical current in the gas pedal.
+They do not directly connect with any programming modules and only manage electrical current in the accelerator.

 Throttle controllers simply improve the natural responsiveness of your vehicle.